 The CPU interfaces the network via a CPU control circuit 1200 (FIGS. 3 and 12), a CPU data storage circuit 1210 (FIGS. 3 and 12), a CPU low address circuit 1220 (FIGS. 3 and 12), and a CPU data read back circuit 1300 (FIGS. 3 and 13), for call setup and release using read and write commands.
-In doing so, the network is treated as three read/write memory modules, each having 96 words with eight bits per word.
+In doing so, the network is treated as three read/write memory modules, each having 96 words with 8 bits per word.
 These three memory modules are the control memory CA (FIGS. 3 and 10), the control memory CB (FIGS. 3 and 10) and the channel control memory CH (FIGS. 3 and 11).
 The CPU has no access to the information memory IM (FIGS. 3 and 7), but the operation is slaved to the operation of the information memory IM for normal time switch operation.

 More particularly, the CPU interfaces the network in a manner such that the channel memory and the control memories CA and CB appear to the CPU as part of one large 64K memory.
 This 64K memory formed in part by the channel memory CH and the control memories CA and CB is addressed using 16 bits or 215 binary codes.
-Of this array, the highest and lowest eight bits are termed the high and low address, respectively.
-These eight bits provide 256, or 27, locations which equals 4K words of eight bits each.
-The CPU is an eight bit machine so it can read or write and act upon eight bit data words.
+Of this array, the highest and lowest 8 bits are termed the high and low address, respectively.
+These 8 bits provide 256, or 27, locations which equals 4K words of eight bits each.
+The CPU is an 8 bit machine so it can read or write and act upon 8 bit data words.
 There are also 256 chunks or bytes of 1⁄4K words, which equals 64K words (i.e., 256 times 1⁄4K).
-This arrangement is provided so that each 5 high address can be used to recognize a 1⁄4K block of words which is the low address.
+This arrangement is provided so that each high address can be used 5 to recognize a 1⁄4K block of words which is the low address.

-The CPU accesses the three memories, i.e., the control memories CA and CB and the channel memory CH, by using two 1⁄4K high addresses, with the first 10 memory accessed being the channel memory CH and the second being the control memories CA and CB.
+The CPU accesses the three memories, i.e., the control memories CA and CB and the channel memory CH, by using two 1⁄4K high addresses, with the first 10 ries CH, CA and CB and one of the 96 words or locamemory accessed being the channel memory CH and the second being the control memories CA and CB.

-As generally illustrated in FIGS. 18 and 19, the high address of the channel memory CH is 124, or 0111 memories CA and CB is 124, or 0111 1101 in binary code.
+As generally illustrated in FIGS. 18 and 19, the high address of the channel memory CH is 124, or 0111 memories CA and CB is 125, or 0111 1101 in binary code.
 Within the low address of the channel memory CH, only the address locations 0 through 95 are used which, in binary codes, are 0000 0000 through 0101 1111.
-The control memory CA comprises the address 20 locations 0 through 95 of the 125 high address, while the control memory CB comprises the locations 128 through 223.
+The control memory CA comprises the address 20 CPU low address circuit 1220 can be formed of two locations 0 through 95 of the 125 high address, while the control memory CB comprises the locations 128 through 223.
 The switching network responds only to the high addresses 124 or 125 and, if one of these high addresses is detected, it will then determine which of 25 the three memories is to be accessed by looking at the lowest order high address bit and the highest order low address bit.
-The seven lowest order low address bits then are used to locate one of the 96 possible words (0 through 95) in the accessed memory.
-The CPU will specify if a read or write operation is required.
+The seven lowest order low address bits specify if a read or write operation is required.